camba95/udx-css-complete-guide/README.md

 - Internal, style is defined inside a `style` tag in the `head` section
 - External, references an external css file, allows file caching

+## Selectors

-**Selector**: indicates which elements in the DOM a style should be applied to
+Indicates which elements in the DOM a style should be applied to

+- Universal selector `*`
+- Tag selector
+- Class selector
+- ID selector
+- Attribute selector